4lm/trailer/README.md

 # TrailerPress

 TrailerPress is a platform for watching the lastest trailers of playing and upcoming films in German cinemas.
 The user can browse a catalog of trailers (also by genre) and can create an user account for rating the trailers and creating a history of rated trailers in the users profile page.
 TrailerPress is a demo project and was created as a student semester project by Alexis Michaltsis at the _Technische Hochschule Brandenburg - University of Applied Sciences_ under the supervision of Prof. Dr. Thomas Preuss.
 TrailerPress uses the Django web framework and for automated trailer data fetching the API of _The Movie Database_ (the trailer data is in following steps processed and saved to the local Django DB).
 TrailerPress is optimized to run on desktop, tablet and mobile.

-A running demo instance of TrailerPress can be visited [here](https://trailerpress.michaltsis.net/).

 Notice (for development and production):